interlock-network/interlock-docs/litepaper/litepaper.md

 exchange rates.
 In other words, users stand to make money &mdash;
 potentially &mdash; by *actively* subscribing &mdash; hoarding subscriber-tokens will yield no rewards.
-Users can get subscriber-tokens by either being popular/trustworthy (and therefor getting subscribers) or by waiting for the vote-tokens to get airdropped into their account.
+Users can get subscriber-tokens by either being popular/trustworthy (and therefore getting subscribers) or by waiting for the vote-tokens to get airdropped into their account.

 ## Emission Schedule